Student enrolments in Independent schools have been growing consistently over decades. The growth in enrolments reflects the health of the sector.

 Much of this growth is in low-fee schools serving disadvantaged communities.

-In 2021, around 16,662 Indigenous students were enrolled in Independent schools.
-Many of these students attended one of the 40 Indigenous student Independent schools, which are mostly located in remote areas.
-In 2021, Indigenous students represented 2.5 per cent of the Independent school student population.
-Over the past decade, the Independent sector has increased Indigenous enrolments by 6 per cent annually, higher than the Indigenous student population increase of 4 per cent.
+In 2023, around 19,299 Indigenous students were enrolled in Independent schools.
+Many of these students attended one of the 45 Majority Indigenous student Independent schools, which are mostly located in remote areas.
+In 2023, Indigenous students represented 2.7 per cent of the Independent school student population.
+Over the past decade, the Independent sector has increased Indigenous enrolments by 6.1 per cent annually, higher than the Indigenous student population increase of 3.3 per cent.

-Enrolments of Aboriginal and Torres Strait Islander students in Independent schools have grown at an average annual rate of almost 6 per cent per cent per year over the last two decades.
+Enrolments of Aboriginal and Torres Strait Islander students in Independent schools have grown at an average annual rate of over 6 per cent per cent per year over the last two decades.

 Also see Aboriginal and Torres Strait Islander students page.